bastianschnieder/HyATraX/README.md

 Lastly, the single point energies of the transition states and reaction products can be extracted and used for the calculation of activation and reaction energies of H-abstraction reactions.

+## Adjustments
+ * If your molecule is charged adjust this paramter in rdDetermineBonds.DetermineBonds(mol,charge=[your charge])
+ * Set the RAM and Cores in the submission scripts appropriately to your local machine or cluster
+ * Check the paths for the input files in the submission scripts as well and adjust if needed

 ## Requirements

 **HyATraX** requires the following Python modules/packages: